min2ha/ukwa-site/content/target/43062/index.en.md

   "subject": "EU Referendum"
 }

-# Cass Business School: Measurement without theory: On the extraordinary abuse of economic models in the EU Referendum debate

 The Treasury’s reports1 predict that each household in the UK will be worse off (in terms of a lower gross domestic product) by £4,300 or more by 2030.
 This report finds that this prediction is grossly exaggerated for two main reasons.